Torus

 V = A d, where A is for area of the region being rotated, d is for the distance traveled by the centroid of the region in one rotation,

-So surface area of torus: S = (2\pi r)(2\pi R) = 4 \pi^2 Rr
+The surface area of the torus is given by the formula S = (2\pi r)(2\pi R) = 4 \pi^2 Rr

 PLANETCALC, Torus